List of South Africa cricketers who have taken five-wicket hauls on Test debut

 In cricket, a five-wicket haul (also known as a "five–for" or "fifer") refers to a bowler taking five or more wickets in a single innings.
 A five-wicket haul on debut is regarded by the critics as a notable achievement.
-As of May 2021, 159 cricketers have taken a five-wicket haul on Test match debut, out of which twenty-four were from the South Africa national cricket team.
+As of September 2024, 174 cricketers have taken a five-wicket haul on Test match debut, out of which twenty-five were from the South Africa national cricket team.
 The five-wicket hauls have come against six different opponents, and the South Africans have performed this feat fifteen times against England.
 Of the twenty-two matches where a South African debutant has taken a five-wicket haul, twelve have ended in defeat, six in victory and the other four in a draw.
-The five-wicket hauls were taken at eleven different venues, with six of them being taken at the Newlands Cricket Ground, Cape Town.
+The five-wicket hauls were taken at eleven different venues, six of them being taken at the Newlands Cricket Ground, Cape Town.

 Albert Rose-Innes was the first South African to take a five-wicket haul on Test cricket debut.
 He took 5 wickets for 43 runs against England in 1889.
 In the second Test of the series, Gobo Ashley took 7 wickets for 95 runs, in what turned out to be his only appearance in Test cricket.
 When the country was re-admitted to play competitive cricket in 1991, Lance Klusener became the first debutant to take a five-wicket haul.
 His 8 wickets for 64 runs against India in November 1996 remain the best bowling figures in an innings by a South African on debut.
 Sydney Burke and Alf Hall are the only South African debutants to collect 10 or more wickets in a match as of February 2015.
 Klusener's figures, along with George Bissett's 5 for 37 runs, were included among the "Top 100 Bowling performances of all time" by the Wisden Cricketers' Almanack in 2002.
-Beuran Hendricks is the most recent South African cricketer to achieve this feat, taking figures of 5 wickets for 64 runs against England in January 2020.
+Neil Brand is the latest cricketer to achieve this feat; he took 6/119 against New Zealand in February 2024.